-Tο ensure proper conduct of proceedings, parties are not to pose repeated or irrelevant questions to accused, witnesses, experts or civil parties: Where party representatives take turns questioning a person, they should obtain information from previous party representatives in order to avoid repeated questions.
-Questions which are not relevant to the facts should not be posed.
+To conduct of ensure proper proceedings, parties are not to pose repeated or irrelevant questions to accused, witnesses, experts or civil parties: Where party representatives take turns questioning a person, they should obtain information from previous party representatives in order to avoid repeated questions.
+Ouestions which are not relevant to the facts should not be posed.
 Finally, questions should be prepared so as to be time-efficient (e.g., do not speak for five to ten minutes only to ask a single question).
 This is in order to ensure proper conduct of the proceedings.